SDC is built from the following products:

 • I/O Hat

 The I/O Hat provides a means to interface your speeduino board to your Raspberry Pi.
-There are two types of I/O hats: A serial only hat and a hat containing both serial and canbus support.
+All I/O hats now contain both Serial and CANBus support.
+This allows for future expansion should you need it.

 • Semi-complete kits